Tan Eng Chye: 2018–present: NUS presidency

 On 28 July 2017, Tan was named as the next president of NUS, taking over Tan Chorh Chuan.
 He assumed office at the start of 2018.
 Along with the appointed, he was appointed to A*STAR's board as well, taking the seat meant for the university's president.
 In 2020, NUS raised US$300 million through its first green bond.
 In the same year, it established a research institute called the Asian Institute of Digital Finance along with the Monetary Authority of Singapore and National Research Foundation.

 In 2020, Tan said in an interview that he had plans for NUS to "tear down structures that inhibit interdisciplinarity", with Professor Joanne Roberts of Yale-NUS College commenting that there were similarities between Yale-NUS and Tan's plans.
 On 22 September 2020, NUS unveiled its plans for an interdisciplinary college, the College of Humanities and Sciences, allowing students to take courses from both the Faculty of Science and the Faculty of Arts and Social Sciences.
 The new college took in its first intake in 2021.

 As part of a broader plan to introduce interdisciplinary colleges, in 2021, Tan announced that Yale-NUS College would be closed by 2025, with 2021 intake of freshmen being the last intake.
-The college would also be merged with NUS' University Scholars Programme to offer a new cirriculum.
+The college would also be merged with NUS' University Scholars Programme to offer a new curriculum.
 The decision was unilaterally made by NUS, and came as a surprise to Yale-NUS' students and faculty, NUS' faculty, and Yale.
 More than 10,000 people had signed a petition calling for the reversal of the decision.
 Questions about the decision filed in the Singapore Parliament by various members of parliament were answered on 13 September 2021.